liberapay/liberapay.com/docs/cbor/money.md

 The array representation is composed of two or three elements:

-1. The currency code (three uppercase letters).
+1. The currency code (major type 3).
 2. The quantity of money (in any of the allowed formats listed in the previous section).
 3. A map (major type 5) of additional attributes attached to this amount of money.
 The map's keys *should* be text strings (major type 3) and a decoder *should* return an error if it encounters an attribute that it cannot attach to the re-created object.